seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

   <summary>More details</summary>
 </br>

 The diagrams shown in this section are very high-level overviews of the flow of the program.
+Low-level diagram is WIP.
 The diagrams show sequential actions, cuncurrency processing is detailed in other sections.
 The image below shows how user input is used to select the appropriate pipeline to use.

 ![pipeline overview1](./pipelineOverview.png)